mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/03/06-objects.md

 ## 3.6.5.
 Inheritance

 Kotlin enables simple inheritance between classes.
 That is, a class can have at most one parent class.
-To allow inheritance, in the parent class you need to add the `open` keyword in front of the name.
+To allow inheritance, in the parent class you need to add the `open` keyword before the name.

 ```kotlin
 open class Element(name: String)